tiffanykawailee/props/contributors/README.md

 # Signing the CLA

 - Please read the project's [Contributor License Agreement](../CLA.md)
-- Create an account on <https://github.com> if you don't already have one
+- Create an account on <https://github.com/> (if you don't already have one)
 - Open a PR against this repository
-- Create a file named `contributors/[your github userid].md`
+- Create a file named `contributors/cla/[your github user id].md`
 - Include the following contents:
 ```
 [date]